 Portfolio Management Overview

 The Department of Finance is responsible for the management of the Australian Government´s non-Defence property portfolio within Australia.
 The portfolio includes a diverse range of property types including commercial office buildings, law courts and other special purpose properties, public interest properties, heritage buildings, residential properties and vacant land.

-The Property area operates in a competitive market as Australian Government agencies are not bound to lease their accommodation from it.
+The Property area operates in a competitive market as Australian Government entities are not bound to lease their accommodation from it.

 - achieve a commercial rate of return on the portfolio;

 - maintain the condition of the portfolio to industry standards;

-- meet the future needs of tenant agencies as agreed by government;
+- meet the future needs of tenant entities as agreed by government;

 - contain its management costs within market benchmarks;